Medical Student Global Health Distinction Track

 The Global Health Distinction Track is an academic program open to medical students in good standing at the University of Arizona College of Medicine – Tucson.

 Students who complete the track will be designated at graduation as having achieved "Distinction in Global Health."
+Registration to join the track is open during the fall semester of year 1, closing on December 1.

 The Global Health Distinction Track introduces students to the interdisciplinary challenges of clinical and public health care in developing nations.
 Students will: